A centre of excellence conducting pioneering research into human degenerative diseases. Our state of the art research environment is world leading.

 In this section

-At Ulster University’s Coleraine campus, biomedical sciences research is undertaken in our Centre of Molecular Biosciences and our Saad Centre for Pharmacy and Diabetes.
-Clinical translational research is also undertaken at our award winning Clinical Translational Research & Innovation Centre (C-TRIC) at the Altnagelvin Hospital in Derry/Londonderry, and at our Wellcome Clinical Research Facility at the Belfast City Hospital (partnership between Ulster University, Queen’s University Belfast and Belfast City Hospital).
+At Ulster University’s Coleraine campus, Biomedical Sciences research is undertaken in our Centre of Molecular Biosciences and our Saad Centre for Pharmacy research.
+Stratified Medicine research is also undertaken at our Clinical Translational Research & Innovation Centre (C-TRIC) located at Altnagelvin Area Hospital Derry/Londonderry.
+Translational research is also undertaken at our Wellcome Clinical Research Facility at the Belfast City Hospital (partnership between Ulster University, Queen’s University Belfast and Belfast City Hospital).

 As a full time student, the expectation is that you will work on your project on a daily basis, either on or off campus as agreed with your supervisor.
 You will be entitled to 40 days holiday per annum.